 DCH cannot resolve matters that are not brought to its attention.
-Therefore, everyone will be held accountable for accomplishing our goal of a harassment free workplace.
-Any employee who believes he or she is being subjected to unlawful harassment or discrimination by a coworker, management, physician or other individual (whether employed by DCH or not), or believes that his or her employment is being adversely affected by such conduct, should report such incidents and any other observations of unlawful harassment or discrimination to such employee's Department Director/Manager.
-If an employee is uncomfortable bringing a complaint to the attention of his or her Department Director/Manager, the employee should contact the Human Resources Department or the Employee Liaison.
+Therefore, everyone will be held accountable for accomplishing our goal of a harassment free classroom.
+Any student who believes they are being subjected to unlawful harassment or discrimination by a co-worker, management, physician or other individual (whether employed by DCH or not), or believes they are being adversely affected by such conduct, should report such incidents and any other observations of unlawful harassment or discrimination to the Program faculty, Department Director/Manager.
+If a student is uncomfortable bringing a complaint to the attention of his or her Department Director/Manager, the employee should contact the Human Resources Department or the Employee Liaison.
 If the complaint or observation involves someone in the employee's direct line of command, or if the employee is uncomfortable discussing the matter with his or her direct supervisor, the employee is urged to go to the Human Resources Department, Employee Liaison, or any senior member of administration.